glampert/glampert.github.io/pages/projects.markdown

 style similar to the old fixed-function OpenGL, but it batches draw calls under the hood for better performance.
 Memory footprint is also small and configurable by the user code.

-Library source is Public Domain and published on [GitHub](https://github.com/glampert/debug-draw).
+Library source is Public Domain and available on [GitHub](https://github.com/glampert/debug-draw).
 You'll also find detailed documentation and usage examples in the source code repository.

 ----